aqilc/cozyweb/README.md

 Usage
 -----

+Check out the 200 line cross platform UDP VOIP Server and Client in the [voip](voip) directory!

 There are examples inside the header file sources, but here's a simple introduction to each of the libraries:

 ### udp.h